-The Goldcorp Éléonore gold mine in Canada is owned and operated by Goldcorp mining company.
-They worked in partnership with Howden to introduce radically new VentSim™ CONTROL technologies that brought impressive cost and energy savings while also raising productivity.
+In Canada, the Eleonore gold mine is owned and operated by Newmont Corporation (formerly Newmont Goldcorp Corporation).
+They worked in partnership with Howden to introduce radically new Ventsim™ CONTROL technologies that brought impressive cost and energy savings while also raising productivity.

-The Goldcorp Éléonore gold mine has a fresh air capacity of more than 900 kcfm (425 m3/s).
-The principal ventilation system consists of two Howden Alphair 12300-AMF-6600 exhaust axial fans with a nominal power of 2,000 HP (1,471 KWh) each, configured in parallel.
-There is also an exploration shaft that has two Howden Alphair 11200-AMF-6600 main intake fans with a nominal power of 750 HP (551.62 KWh), again configured in parallel.
-The mine also has over 140 auxiliary and booster fans operated in conjunction with seven dampers and air regulators, and a heating system fuelled by propane.
+The Eleonore gold mine has a fresh air capacity of more than 900 kcfm (425 m3/s).
+The principal ventilation system consists of two Howden Alphair 12300-AMF-6600 axial exhaust fans with a nominal power of 2,000 HP (1,471 KWh) each, configured in parallel.
+An exploration shaft has two Howden Alphair 11200-AMF-6600 main intake fans with a nominal power of 750 HP (551.62 KWh), again configured in parallel.
+The mine also has over 140 auxiliary and booster fans operated in conjunction with seven dampers and air regulators and a heating system fuelled by propane.

-Goldcorp commissioned us to provide them with a control system that would provide safe, efficient ventilation while reducing energy demands and costs.
+Newmont commissioned us to provide a control system that would provide safe, efficient ventilation optimization while reducing energy demands and costs.

-We set out to create an automated system covering all the ventilation equipment in the Éléonore mine, including the main fans, underground auxiliary fans and airflow regulators.
+We set out to create an automated system covering all the ventilation equipment in the Eleonore mine, including the main fans, underground auxiliary fans, and airflow regulators.
 30 Ventilation Monitoring Stations (VMS) were installed to determine the quantity and quality of fresh air at various points underground.
-Each VMS includes one flow sensor and three gas sensors, to detect CO, NOx and C3H8, and is an integral part of the VentSim™ CONTROL system.
+Each VMS includes one flow sensor and three gas sensors to detect CO, NOx, and C3H8, and is an integral part of the Ventsim CONTROL system.

-The tracking data is transmitted from these Access Points to the control room on the surface through a hybrid fiber optic network.
+The tracking data is transmitted from these Access Points to the control room on the surface through a hybrid fiber-optic network.
 There is currently between 60% and 70% wifi coverage in the mine, with plans for 100% coverage during full production.
-The data from the RFID tags provides enhanced safety and management of the movement of vehicles and personnel, as well as Ventilation on Demand (VOD).
+The data from the RFID tags provides enhanced safety and management of the movement of vehicles and personnel and Ventilation on Demand (VOD).

 The data from the tracking system allows ventilation requirements for each zone to be calculated by the VOD logic software.
-This information is then used to automatically modify the speed of each of 140 underground auxiliary fans, to ensure that each zone of the mine receives enough fresh air.
+This information is then used to automatically modify each of 140 underground auxiliary fans' speeds to ensure that each zone of the mine receives enough fresh air.

-The installation of the VentSim™ CONTROL system, with its Ventilation Monitoring Stations and automation of all ventilation equipment, means that the supply of fresh air to individual work zones is maintained with complete safety, ensuring all underground personnel have a comfortable working environment.
+The installation of the Ventsim CONTROL system, with its Ventilation Monitoring Stations and automation of all ventilation equipment, means that the supply of fresh air to individual work zones is maintained with complete safety, ensuring all underground personnel has a comfortable working environment.
 At the same time, the waste associated with continual ventilation of the whole mine has been eliminated.

-As a result, there have been marked benefits in production and sustainability as well as safety.
-To quantify some of these benefits, an energy saving analysis was carried out.
+As a result, there have been significant benefits in production and sustainability as well as safety.
+To quantify some of these benefits, an energy-saving analysis was carried out.

-The investigation covered energy consumption in the underground auxiliary fans and the main intake and exhaust fans, as well as the volume of propane used in heating the mine.
+The investigation covered energy consumption in the underground auxiliary fans, the main intake, exhaust fans, and the propane volume used to heat the mine.

-To date, there has been a 43% reduction in mine heating costs, a drop of 56% in underground ventilation electricity costs and a remarkable 73% decrease in the cost of surface ventilation electricity, as detailed in the full case study pdf.
-While these figures are impressive, the full potential savings will grow even greater when the mine reaches full capacity.
+To date, there has been a 43% reduction in mine heating costs, a drop of 56% in underground ventilation electricity costs, and a remarkable 73% decrease in the cost of surface ventilation electricity, as detailed in the case study available.
+While these figures are impressive, the maximum potential savings will grow even more remarkable when the mine reaches total capacity.